Pharmacy (Professional Program: PharmD)

 The Doctor of Pharmacy is a professional degree program.
 For more information on the PharmD program and the application process, please consult the following websites:

-- Information for prospective students, including pre-pharmacy course work and admission requirements: https://pharmacy.uic.edu/programs/pharmd-professional-program
+- Information for prospective students, including pre-pharmacy course work and admission requirements.

 The following are the joint degrees programs currently offered in the College of Pharmacy.
-For additional information about any joint program, please contact the College of Pharmacy Office of Student Affairs, Room 154 or visit the following website: https://pharmacy.uic.edu/programs/joint-degree-programs.
+Visit the College of Pharmacy website for additional information about the joint programs or contact the College of Pharmacy Office of Student Affairs, Room 154.

 In response to industry and academic demands for pharmacists with PhD training, the college offers a joint Doctor of Pharmacy (PharmD) – PhD degree program.
 Students enrolled in this program can pursue the PharmD—the standard degree for pharmacists—simultaneously with any of the college's PhD degree offerings.
 The joint program is highly competitive and designed for select students who have interests in both the clinical aspects of pharmacy and research in the pharmaceutical sciences.
 With judicious selection and timing of courses, joint program participants can earn both degrees in less overall time than would be required to complete the degrees separately.